pulumi/pulumi-self-hosted-installers/gke-hosted/README.md

 1. `pulumi config set stackName2 {stackName2}` - the full stack name for the "02-kubernetes" stack.
 1. `pulumi config set apiDomain {domain for api}` - e.g. api.pulumi.example.com (must start with "api")
 1. `pulumi config set consoleDomain {domain for console}` - e.g. app.pulumi.example.com (must start with "app")
-1. `pulumi config set licenseKey {licenseKey} --secret`
+1. `pulumi config set licenseKey {licenseKey} --secret` - the license key is available from your Pulumi contact.
 1. `pulumi config set imageTag {imageTag}` - use "latest" or find the latest tag to pin to here: https://hub.docker.com/r/pulumi/service
 1. `cat {path to api key file} | pulumi config set apiTlsKey --secret --` (on a mac or linux machine)
 1. `cat {path to api cert file} | pulumi config set apiTlsCert --secret --` (on a mac or linux machine)
 1. `cat {path to console key file} | pulumi config set consoleTlsKey --secret --` (on a mac or linux machine)
-1. `cat {path to console cert file} | pulumi config set consoleTlsCert --secret --` (on a mac or linux machine) Semi-optional settings.
+1. `cat {path to console cert file} | pulumi config set consoleTlsCert --secret --` (on a mac or linux machine) Optional settings, but highly recommended for production.
 If not set, "forgot password" and email invites will not work but direct sign ups and general functionality will still work.
 So you can skip these settings for basic testing.
 1. `pulumi config set smtpServer {smtp server:port}` (for example: smtp.domain.com:587)
 1. `pulumi config set smtpUsername {smtp username}`